 Who we are

-This years committee.What we do
+This years committee.What you'll do

 Pre-requists